j-freddy/j-freddy.github.io/_posts/2023-03-01-support-vector-machines.md

 \end{align}
 $$

-However, what if there is no such clear-cut line?
+What if there is no such clear-cut line?

 <img src="{{img_dir}}data-soft.png"
      alt="fungi-data-alt" width="640px" class="img-thumbnail">

-In this case, we allow training points to be misclassified by no longer enforcing the 2 constraints - instead, we add a penalty term for every misclassified point.
+In this case, we allow some training points to be misclassified by no longer enforcing the 2 constraints - instead, we add a penalty term for every misclassified point.
 This is called a soft-margin classifier and can be reformulated as the Hinge loss:

 $$\min_{w, b} L(w, b) = \|w\|^2 + \lambda \sum_{i=1}^N \max{(0, 1 - y_i (w \cdot x_i + b))}$$

+where $$\lambda$$ is a hyperparameter corresponding to penalty strength.

 If a point is correctly classified, the penalty term is $$0$$.
-Otherwise, the penalty is how badly the point is misclassified, defined by the distance to
+Otherwise, the penalty is how badly the point is misclassified, defined by the distance to the
 line: $${1 - y_i (w \cdot x_i + b)}$$.

 ### Training the model: Gradient descent